Future of our Fisheries

 Technical Advisory Group

-A Technical Advisory Group provides expert, independent advice on the programme to the Director-General of MPI.
+A Technical Advisory Group provides expert, independent advice on the programme to the Director-General of the Ministry for Primary Industries.

 The group has extensive experience across the fisheries sector, and a deep understanding of the importance of a sustainable future for New Zealand’s oceans.
 The members are: